stfc/icingaweb2-module-aquilon/README.md

 This is really designed for the Quattor/Aquilon implementation at STFC RAL - but if you are able to make use of it, please do!

+This import source requires a file containing a list of Aquilon archetypes and personalities, in this format: archetype/personality archetype2/personality2

+And so on.
+The location is defined in Icinga Director.

 Currently being updated.